 There are other specific projects to address curricular need such as in response to subject choices/uptake levels/ curricular entitlements that impact on the learning and teaching environment.
-For example the Capital Plan includes provision for a new synthetic sports pitch and athletics track to provide sufficient modern PE spaces to meet needs at Mearns Castle High School.
+For example the Capital Plan includes provision for a new synthetic sports pitch and athletics track to provide sufficient modern PE spaces to meet needs at Mearns Castle High School; this project is now progressing with works taking place on site as of January 2022.

-With the growth in the number of pupils, providing sufficient school places for residents continues to be a very high priority and is under close monitoring and review; the most recent examples being the new St Clare's and Maidenhill primary schools (opening August 2017 and 2019 respectively) which were planned as part of the infrastructure requirement of the current Local Development Plan (LDP1); and last year capital provision was made for an extension at Crookfur Primary School to open in 2023/24.
+With the growth in the number of pupils, providing sufficient school places for residents continues to be a very high priority and is under close monitoring and review; last year capital provision was made for an extension at Crookfur Primary School to open in 2023/24.

 Based on information to date, a close watching brief continues to be required in the Busby and Eaglesham areas to ensure there are sufficient primary nondenominational places in the medium term.
 Should pressure on places at Eaglesham Primary continue there is a need for a new extension and some internal remodelling at the school.
-This is currently anticipated to be required from around 2026; and with the nursery being relocated to its new build on the school grounds in 2021, the area currently used by the nursery in the school provides some additional space in the interim as we continue to keep under review.
+This is currently anticipated to be required from around 2026; and with the nursery now relocated to its new build on the school grounds, the area previously used by the nursery in the school building provides some additional space in the interim as we continue to keep under review.
 Likewise close monitoring of places at Busby Primary will continue where it is currently anticipated there is a need to increase pupil places around the same time.
-The new build nursery at Busby to open in 2021 will offer at least an interim solution over the next few years.
+The new build nursery at Busby opened in 2021 and will offer at least an interim solution over the next few years.
 With the new approved residential development brought forward and planned in parts of Barrhead, going forward the sufficiency of places in the primary denominational sector requires to be addressed based on information to date.
 There is scope in St John's Primary building to accommodate additional pupils, but plans highlight that St Mark's Primary could be facing pressure which requires additional provision from around 2025.
 This will be kept under review but could mean an extension to increase St Mark's from a 2-stream (class intake) to a 2.5 stream school based on anticipated pupils.

 There is also a need to increase the very specialist places for our most vulnerable children and young people.
-East Renfrewshire has only one special school.
-Isobel Mair, which is experiencing pressure on places as a consequence of additional residential development, but also due to families moving into the area to access this widely recognised and valued specialist provision.
-Facilities at the school are becoming stretched and some additional temporary accommodations have been made and the authority is taking forward a review of provision as part of a wider assessment of the needs of ASN services across the authority looking at how best to address needs in the short and longer term.
-Any plans would be taken forward sensitively, within legislation and with the community.
+East Renfrewshire has only one special school - Isobel Mair - which is experiencing pressure on places as a consequence of additional residential development, but also due to families moving into the area to access this widely recognised and valued specialist provision.
+Over the past 10 years the number of children who are enrolled at Isobel Mair School has increased by over 50% and so facilities at the school are becoming stretched; additional temporary accommodations are being introduced at the school to accommodate the increasing roll.